Roma pass cost: what you should know about Rome tourist passes ?

 More benefits of the Rome Tourist Card

-Travellers arriving at Rome’s Ciampino or Fiumicino Airports get a free one-way transfer to the city.
-And those who have time to visit more attractions after the Colosseum and Vatican City, get 20% off tickets to most other Rome attractions.
+Also provided an audio guide app with 130+ points of interests in the city (with offline, interactive digital maps and navigation).
+And those who have time to visit more attractions after the Colosseum and Vatican City, get 10% off tickets to most other Rome attractions.

 Do I get fast-track entry with the Rome Tourist Card